intermine/im-docs/docs/system-requirements/software/solr.md

 ## Install SOLR

 Download [Solr binary package](http://archive.apache.org/dist/lucene/solr/7.2.1/) and extract it to any place you like.
-Inside `/solr-7.2.1` directory start the server with this command:
+Inside `/solr-7.2.1` directory, start the server with this command:

 ```bash
 # Starts the server instance on port 8983